Communicate outside the container

 To mount an external drive you can use Linux's mount command.
 Again, any selection method is supported:

-For more information about the mount command see the mount man page.
+For more information about the mount command see the mount man pagearrow-up-right.

 Unmounting